 1. Select the assets tab on the sidebar, make sure you are in the correct view, then open the overflow menu (3 dots) and select Create Group.

 2. Enter the name for your group, as well as the budget and field scheme if necessary.

 1. The first drop-down menu under the rules contains 2 options, the first is "Any of the following" that matches an asset that matches Any of the rules.
 The second is "All of the following" that matches an asset that matches All of the rules.

 2. Under the left drop-down list, you can choose the provider that you can match against such as: Name, Type, Provider Type, vSphere Resource Pool, Azure Resource Group, vSphere Host, vSphere VM Folder, Office 365 Account.

-3. Under the middle dropdown list are some rules, with options such as “starts with” or “ends with” for strings, or drop down list options for asset types.
+3. Under the middle dropdown list are some rules, with options such as “starts with” or “contains” for strings, or drop-down list options for asset types.

 4. The filter text box is where you enter what you want the rules to filter for.

 How to Modify a Group

 To edit a group, first, hover over the group you wish to edit.
 Then select the three dots to the right and select Edit.

 This brings up the same window as creating a group, where you can change the name as well as select which rules you want the group to follow.